In-Person Learning Family Guide

 What to Bring

-Your child’s school will provide further guidance regarding the use of technology in Term 3, including those with DCPS-provided devices.
+Your child’s school will provide further guidance regarding the use of technology during in-person programming, including those with DCPS-provided devices.

 Note for Pre-K and Kindergarten Students